2005

 2018-2019

 In 2018 Waypoint was blessed with the opportunity to start an outreach in the form of it's very own Daycare.
 TinyTown was created, and shortly after, so was our after school program for older kids.
 Tiny Town grew into capacity in 2019 and finished two additional kids rooms to accept more kids!
+Adding a second location in 2020.

 Waypoint Church History 2018.jpg